albar965/littlenavmap-manual/en/MAPDISPLAY.md

 On the lowest zoom distance all aircraft are drawn to scale as are the parking spots.
 That means you can easily check if your aircraft fits on an apron, parking spot or taxiway.

-A yellow wind arrow and labels for the situation around the user aircraft can be displayed can be displayed optionally on the top center of the map.
+A yellow wind arrow and labels for the situation around the user aircraft can be displayed on the top center of the map.

 See the [Nav Map Legend](LEGEND.md#aircraft) for details about the aircraft type.